tylerjroach/SlidingShareSelector/README.md

 ## Comments
 Feel free to suggest any additions or create pull requests.
 This was created in a couple of hours and doesn't have many configuration options.
-Documentation is also non-existant, but the code should be simple to figure out.
+Documentation is also non-existent, but the code should be simple to figure out.

 ##Future Updates (Time Permitting)
 Post to MavenCentral - For now, build aar manually<br>